-Dr. Elaine Farndale is associate director of the School of Labor and Employment Relations and professor of human resource management.
+Dr. Elaine Farndale is director of the School of Labor and Employment Relations and professor of human resource management.
 Dr. Farndale's areas of specialization and research include international and comparative human resource management (HRM); the power, professionalism, and roles of the HR department; HRM and firm performance; change management and HRM; eHRM and new HR delivery mechanisms; and HRM and employee engagement.
 She has presented numerous papers at international conferences and has published articles and chapters in both the practitioner and academic press.
 Dr. Farndale has also worked as an HR specialist for several years.

 Dr. Antone Aboud is a professor of practice and director of online programs for the School of Labor and Employment Relations.
 From 1985 through 2012, he was a full-time consultant, developing risk management and investigatory policies and practices as well as management, leadership, and supervisory training.
 He has authored training programs taught in more than 40 states and the District of Columbia.